OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/README.md

 ## Core content

 These are the draft content files.
 The content in them is fully accessible, and can be used for learning purposes.
 However, they have not been integrated into a formal MOOC platform yet.
 At the moment, they are being written in markdown format, and then using the [notedown](https://github.com/aaren/notedown) tool to convert into iPython notebook format.
+PDF and HTML versions are created using [pandoc](https://pandoc.org/demos.html) and the [markdown to PDF](https://atom.io/packages/markdown-pdf) package for Atom.

+For notedown:
+1. Make sure you're working in Linux or Debian
+2. Change working directory: eg `cd /mnt/c/users/pc/desktop/`
+3. Install notedown: `pip install notedown`
+4. Convert files: `notedown input.md > output.ipynb`

-**IMPORTANT** Please edit the **markdown** files, not the iPython/html files.
+**IMPORTANT** Please edit the **markdown** files, not the iPython/HTML files.
 These will be periodically converted and synchronised as needed.

 ### In markdown format

 - [**MAIN CONTENT**](MAIN.md) - The main content for this Module.
-- [**TASK 1**](Task_1.md) - How to set up a repository on GitHub.
+- [**TASK 1**](Task_1.md) - How to set up your first repository on GitHub.
 - [**TASK 2**](Task_2.md) - How to make your code citable using GitHub and Zenodo.
 - [**TASK 3**](Task_3.md) - How to integrate Git with RStudio.